-The Climeworks CO₂ Direct Air Capture (DAC) technology is based on a cyclic capture-regeneration process and a novel filter.
+The Climeworks CO₂ direct air capture (DAC) technology is based on a cyclic capture-regeneration process and a novel filter.
 During the capture process, atmospheric CO₂ is chemically bound to the surface of the filter.
 Once the filter is saturated, the CO₂ is released by heating it to a temperature of about 100 degrees Celsius, thereby delivering high-purity gaseous CO₂.
 The CO₂- free filter can be re-used for thousands of capture-regeneration cycles.
-DAC allows a significant emissions reduction through the production of low-carbon fuels and eventually enabling negative emissions when combined with a permanent carbon storage solution.
+DAC allows for significant emissions reductions through the production of low-carbon fuels and eventually enabling negative emissions when combined with a permanent carbon storage solution.

-The Climeworks founders have set themselves an ambitious goal: capturing one percent of global CO₂ emissions by 2025.
+The Climeworks founders have set themselves an ambitious goal: to inspire 1 billion people to remove CO₂ from the air.
 Simply by changing the number of modules, Climeworks’ DAC technology can be freely scaled to meet the demands of any application and has a carbon removal potential that is relevant for achieving climate targets agreed upon in the Paris Agreement.

-Climeworks’ products have several commercial applications: In the short-term the company targets large merchant markets by selling air-captured CO₂ to customers like greenhouse operators or the beverage industry, which currently receive their CO₂ primarily as an industrial waste product and often from the combustion of fossil fuels.
+Climeworks’ technology has several commercial applications: In the short-term the company targets large merchant markets by selling air-captured CO₂ to customers like greenhouse operators or the beverage industry, which currently receive their CO₂ primarily as an industrial waste product and often from the combustion of fossil fuels.

 In the mid-term, Climeworks seeks to close the carbon cycle by providing atmospheric CO₂ for the production of low-carbon fuels, which allows large-scale storage of renewable energies and which further allows to address CO₂ sources which are otherwise hard to capture, e.g. emissions from the past or mobile sources.
 By that reason, the company is in a close partnership with car maker Audi.